Guidance for producers.

-UK guidance for business on the Regulations can be found in our disposal of hazardous waste section
+UK guidance for business on the regulations can be found in the disposal of hazardous waste section.

 Consumers should find that all products on sale are RoHS compliant, however they can report suspected non-compliance to the National Measurement Office (NMO) Advice on recycling products can be found in our recycling rubbish section.

 Eco-design and Product Regulation Unit